 Here is a photo I made of Gurmukh at the first Golden Bridge Yoga in Los Angeles.
 4 June 2004.

 Here we are outside of Rishikesh, India, where I traveled with her on my first sojourn to India in March, 2006 where I discovered the true meaning of devotion.
 Four years later, I would begin a photo essay in Jerusalem, Israel inspired by the women in prayer at the Western Wall called Devotion.

 Ten years and six months later, on 2 November 2014, at Golden Bridge Yoga in Santa Monica.

 She seems ageless, as her beauty truly comes from within and not from external traits like hair, clothes or make-up.
 Gurmukh, like the lotus flower, is continually moving towards the light.
-Like the lotus flower, she has been to the bottom of the muddy, yucky, dirty bottom of the pond but she has risen to beauty, to life.
+Like the lotus flower, she has been to the muddy, yucky, dirty bottom of the pond but she has risen to beauty, to life.
 The lotus flower has become a symbol of awakening to the spiritual reality of life.
 Once it comes to the surface of the water, the lotus flower begins to blossom and turn into a beautiful flower.
 This is Gurmukh.